thecodeassassin/influxdb.com/content/docs/v0.9/introduction/getting_started.md

 _Note: The database can also be used by making direct HTTP requests to the API.
 See [Reading and Writing Data](../concepts/reading_and_writing_data.html) for examples._

 ## Logging in and creating your first database
 If you've installed InfluxDB locally, the `influx` command should be available via the command line.
 Executing `influx` will start the CLI and automatically connect to the local InfluxDB instance.
+If `influx` is not on your path, try `/opt/influxdb/influx`.
 The output should look like this:

 ```
 $ influx